You did it – you decided to smash the "yes" button on your Statement of Intent to Register and made the choice to be a part of the Aggie family!

 Here is the breakdown and what you can expect from each component.

 Aggie 101 is an online experience that should take you approximately 2 hours to complete.
 It’s filled with video tutorials and tools you'll need to pay your bill and schedule classes.
-You can also find student testimonials and even an online campus tour with real tour guides.
+You can also find student testimonials and even an online campus tour!

-Aggie 101 will help you prep for academic policies and requirements for academic planning, resources that can help meet your basic needs, and will introduce you to the Chancellor himself, Gary May.
+Aggie 101 will help you prep for academic policies and requirements for academic planning, highlight resources that can help meet your basic needs and introduce you to the chancellor himself, Gary S. May.

 Aggie 101 will connect you with campus resources if you’d like to reach out to them before September.
 It will also cover some basic information about class scheduling, which you will tackle during Part 2 of Orientation – Aggie Advising.
 All students will need to complete Aggie 101 before beginning Aggie Advising.

 Planning courses is always at the top of a new student’s mind.
 Aggie Advising provides you the academic advising support you need to prepare for schedule planning and registration.
 You will be assigned a Canvas course specifically for Aggie Advising, which will help you learn more about your college/major and prepare to effectively plan and register for a full fall quarter schedule.
 You will also have the opportunity to meet with an advisor if you have additional questions that weren’t answered through the Canvas course.
 This all happens remotely – so no need to travel to campus!

-I recommend going back to Aggie 101 immediately before your Aggie Advising appointment to prepare a list of questions to bring with you.
-You're assigned a Pass Time over the summer.
-This is the period you will have to register for your fall classes.
+Registering for classes also happens remotely.
+You will be assigned a Pass Time – this is the period you will have to register for your fall classes.
 (Aggie 101 will teach you how to find this time!)
-If you have questions on the day you hit “REGISTER”, advisors will be on call and ready to assist you!
+If you have questions on the day you hit “REGISTER,” advisors will be on call and ready to assist you.

 Aggie 101 and Aggie Advising leads to Aggie Orientation in September!
 Aggie Orientation spans four days, ending two days before classes begin.
 You're placed in a small group of students with a trained orientation leader, who will be your guide throughout Aggie Orientation.
-You will form new friendships, and start building a network to help you connect you accomplish your personal and professional goals.
+You will form new friendships and start building a network that will help you make connections and accomplish your personal and professional goals.

-College is challenging, but here Aggies help each other.
+College is challenging, but here at UCD Aggies help each other.
 We want you to feel comfortable navigating campus before classes begin – Aggie Orientation is the best time to explore!